History of Nigerian Americans in San Antonio

 The Greater San Antonio area has one of the largest Nigerian American populations in the United States.
 San Antonio is home to a growing Nigerian community.

 History

 A significant number of African immigrants call San Antonio home.
 Many Nigerians of Igbo origin began leaving Nigeria after the Biafra war of 1967–1970.
 By the 1980s, San Antonio began receiving many persons of Nigerian origin, forming the Nigerian community in San Antonio.
 Many Nigerians are currently moving to San Antonio due to affordable cost of living than other major Texas cities and job opportunities.
+Nigerians and other West Africans in San Antonio are concentrated around areas particularly in the South Texas Medical Center, Leon Valley, and the Northwest side.
 The Nigerian population in San Antonio, Texas, is estimated to be around 10,000 to 15,000 individuals.
 This number can vary over time due to migration trends and demographic changes.

 Demographics

 As of 2000, within the counties of Bexar, Comal, and Medina, there were 7,100 persons who were born in Nigeria, making up about 1% of the total foreign-born population of these three counties.
 As of 2020 about 150,000 Nigerian Americans live in the San Antonio area.